Louis Champagne (radio host): Controversy

 When you show up during the campaign, listen, aren’t you going to face the question, "Is the Parti Québécois a club of fags?"

-He also asserted that local factory workers would never vote for a tapette (the French language equivalent to "faggot".)
+Champagne also asserted that local factory workers would never vote for a tapette (the French language equivalent to "faggot").

 Aftermath

 Both Cloutier and Gaudreault won their ridings on election night.

 Champagne was suspended from the airwaves on March 6 pending an investigation by the station's owner, Corus Québec.
 He had also previously been the subject of complaints against the station by the Université du Québec à Chicoutimi and the Cégep de Jonquière.

 On CKGS-FM La Baie

-Longtime on CKRS, Louis Champagne is now host a new talk morning daily program on CKGS-FM in La Baie, effective on November 22, 2010.
+Longtime on CKRS, Louis Champagne hosted talk morning daily program on CKGS-FM in La Baie, effective on November 22, 2010.

+Death

+Louis Champagne died on July 17, 2026, at the age of 78.